dnanexus/dxWDL/README.md

 Sometimes, it is desirable to call an existing dx:applet from a WDL workflow.
 For example, when porting a native workflow, we can leave the applets as is, without rewriting them in WDL.
-The `dxci` subcommand, short for *Dx Call Interface*, is dedicated to this use case.
+The `dxni` subcommand, short for *Dx Native Interface*, is dedicated to this use case.
 It searchs a platform folder and generates a WDL wrapper task for each applet.
 For example, the command:

 ```
-java -jar dxWDL.jar dxci --folder /A/B/C --output dx_extern.wdl
+java -jar dxWDL.jar dxni --folder /A/B/C --output dx_extern.wdl
 ```

 will find native applets in the `/A/B/C` folder, generate tasks for